Generalization Bounds via Information Density and Conditional Information Density: Introduction

-\paragraph*{Contributions} In this paper, we derive bounds of all three flavors---average, PAC-Bayesian, and single-draw---for both the standard setting and the random-subset setting.
-In the standard setting, we use the sub-Gaussianity of the loss function, together with a change of measure argument, to obtain an exponential inequality in terms of the \emph{information density} between the hypothesis~$W$ and the training data~$\trainingdata$.
-This exponential inequality provides a framework that can be used not only to derive novel bounds, but also to recover several known results, which were originally derived using a host of different tools.
+\paragraph*{Contributions} In this paper, we derive bounds of all three flavors---average, PAC-Bayesian, and single-draw---for both the standard setting and the CMI setting.
+In the standard setting, we use the sub-Gaussianity of the loss function, together with a change of measure argument, to obtain exponential inequalities in terms of the \emph{information density} between the hypothesis $W$ and the training data $\trainingdata$.
+These exponential inequalities provide a framework that can be used not only to derive novel bounds, but also to recover several known results, which were originally derived using a host of different tools.
 In this sense, it provides a unifying approach for deriving information-theoretic generalization bounds.
-Through simple manipulations of the exponential inequality, we recover the average generalization bound in~\cite[Thm.~1]{xu17-05a} and the data-dependent PAC-Bayesian bound in~\cite[Prop.~3]{guedj19-10a}.
+Through simple manipulations of the exponential inequalities, we recover the average generalization bound in~\cite[Thm.~1]{PA-xu17-05a} and the data-dependent PAC-Bayesian bound in~\cite[Prop.~3]{PA-guedj19-10a}.
 We also derive a novel data-dependent single-draw bound.
-Moreover, by further relaxing the PAC-Bayesian bound and the single-draw bound, we obtain two novel data-independent bounds that are explicit in the~$t$th moments of the relative entropy~$\relent{P_{W\vert \trainingdata}}{P_W}$ and of the information density, respectively.
-The dependence of these bounds on the confidence parameter~$\delta$ is of order~$1/\delta^t$.
-This is more favorable than that of similar bounds reported in~\cite{xu17-05a} and~\cite{bassily18-02a}, which have a dependence of order~$1/\delta$.
+Moreover, we obtain two novel data-independent bounds that are explicit in the $t$th moments of the relative entropy~$\relent{P_{W\vert \trainingdata}}{P_W}$ and of the information density, respectively.
+The dependence of these bounds on the confidence parameter $\delta$ is of order $1/\delta^t$.
+This is more favorable than that of similar bounds reported in~\cite{PA-xu17-05a} and~\cite{PA-bassily18-02a}, which have a dependence of order $1/\delta$.
 The moment bounds that we obtain illustrate that tighter estimates of the generalization error are available with higher confidence if the higher moments of the information measures that the bounds depend on are sufficiently small.
 Through a more refined analysis, we also obtain a high-probability data-independent single-draw bound in terms of maximal leakage.
-This result coincides with~\cite[Cor.~10]{esposito19-12a}, up to a logarithmic term.
+This result coincides with~\cite[Cor.~10]{PA-esposito19-12a}, up to a logarithmic term.
 Finally, by using a different approach that relies on tools from binary hypothesis testing, we obtain a data-independent single-draw bound in terms of the tail of the information density.
-Similarly to the moment bounds, this bound illustrates that the faster the decay of the tail of the information density random variable, the more benign the dependence of the bound on~$\delta$.
+Similarly to the moment bounds, this bound illustrates that the faster the decay of the tail of the information density random variable, the more benign the dependence of the bound on $\delta$.